junior231/Ilo_C_Gajjar_K_Roku_Flashback/README.md

 * Icon made by [http://www.freepik.com] from www.flaticon.com

 ## Future Plans
-- Include more data in database
+- Include more data in database/API
+- Add More routes to enable more content and functionality.
+- Deploy App.